dhicks6345789/device-config/README.md

 Note that, in the above example, the ampersands in the given URL need to be double-escaped, i.e. "\\\\\&".

 ### configWebBrowsingMachine
 Configures a machine to be a basic web-browsing machine, loading up a full-screen incognito-mode web browser on boot and nothing else.
 Useful as a web-only thin-client device for public workstations.
+The browser can start up with a list of URLs to load, so you can set your thin client to load a home page or whatever you want.

 ### configExamClock
 Configures a machine to be an "exam clock" - simply boots up and displays the time in as large a font as possible.
 Handy for exam situations if you happen to have a Raspberry Pi or old PC you want to dedicate to being a clock device.